AoDonovanDev/Capstone-2/README.md

 ﻿# Soundrake

-## a Next.js app that allows users to search Spotify to like, rate, and review music.
+### Rate and review music.
+Listen to your favorite tracks and discover new tunes.

 Full Stack used: